Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 Helga plays the part of the innocent damsel in distress to the last, revealing her ferocity when she attacks.

-She is, in fact, the bootmaker's�ug�tei- she claims to be,butshechoseali(e-ofevilwithSt:ah: d;
+She is, in fact, the bootmaker's daughter she claims to be, but she chose a life of evil with Strahd.

 TREASURE
 Helga's gold necklace with its ruby pendant is a gift from [[Strahd]].
 The necklace is almost five centuries old and is worth 750 gp.